Arizona Archaeological Society

 Hey Goat Campers!

-It's that time again!
-After a great kickoff session for the season on the 9th, we're ready to continue that success this Saturday, 3/23, starting at our usual meeting time of 0900.
+Well, last session didn't work out too well, though Carol and Brent and I did manage to get a lot done on Sunday.
+Looking back, we probably could have worked Saturday as the snow dissipated and the site dried out rather quickly.
+However, this time we are looking at a week with no predicted rain or snow so we should have no problems getting back to work this Saturday, 4/27, starting at our usual meeting time of 0900.
 We'll work until 1500, as always, with our typical break for lunch at noon.
 Bring your gloves, your water and lunch, and a jacket cuz it's gonna be a little chilly in the morning.
 If you have your own tools, that's fine, but if not we have plenty.
-The weather should be dry for most of the week and partly cloudy on Saturday so no foreseeable problems there (or should I not have said that?).
 As usual, if you plan to join us, please let me know so I can put you on the list.
 Hope to see y'all soon!

 Here is a schedule for Spring 2024: